smogon/pokemon-showdown/protocol-doc.md

 `|challstr|KEYID|CHALLENGE`

-> You tried to log in, and we need confirmation that it's really you.
+> You just connected to the server, and we're giving you some information you'll need to log in.
 >
-> Make an HTTP request to
+> If you're already logged in and have session cookies, you can make an HTTP GET request to
 > `http://play.pokemonshowdown.com/action.php?act=upkeep&challengekeyid=KEYID&challenge=CHALLENGE`
 >
+> Otherwise, you'll need to make an HTTP POST request to `http://play.pokemonshowdown.com/action.php`
+> with the data `act=login&user=USERNAME&pass=PASSWORD&challengekeyid=KEYID&challenge=CHALLENGE`
+>
-> The response will start with `]` and be followed by a JSON object which
+> Either way, the response will start with `]` and be followed by a JSON
-> we'll call `data`.
+> object which we'll call `data`.
 >
 > Finish the rename by sending: `/trn NAME,0,ASSERTION`
 > where `NAME` is your desired username and `ASSERTION` is `data.assertion`.